tenstorrent/tt-exalens/docs/debuda-lib-tutorial.md

 ## Further reading

-For more information about the Debuda library, check out [the documentation](library-docs.md#tt_coordinate).
+For more information about the TTLens library, check out [the documentation](library-docs.md#tt_coordinate).